SAP Calculation: Get the expert help you need to comply with UK Building Regulations

-Our SAP Calculations for New Builds and Conversions cost from £50+VAT for one unit and from £30+VAT for each multiple units on one site.
+Our SAP calculation cost for New Builds and Conversions are priced from £50+VAT for one unit and from £30+VAT for each multiple units on one site.
 Our price includes limitless advice on how best to get the project to meet Part L of building regulations.

 Design stage – where you will need to make a submission to Building Control before any work begins

 Built stage – once the dwelling has been completed and established

 The two submissions of SAP Calculations are used by Building Control to check your compliance in accordance with the related targets.

 There must be evidence when it comes to your product specification – evidence that the design specification has been met.
 When you reach the ‘As Built’ stage of SAP Calculations, you will also need an EPC for the dwelling as well.

 At Briary Energy, we are building energy consultants with acknowledged experience in carrying out SAP assessments, preparing energy statements, performing air permeability testing, and more.
 If you are working on a new building, an extension, or a conversion project, call us today for expert advice on energy efficiency on 020 3397 1373, or contact us through our website at https://www.briaryenergy.co.uk/.
 We’d be delighted to assist.
 Also, please check out our Briary Energy blog, where we frequently add new articles, news and information for your interest.